 Notable representations include:

-China Minmetals Corp., a Chinese state-owned metals and minerals corporation, in a class action litigation that has implicated the extraterritorial application of the U.S. antitrust laws;
+- defending a Chinese state-owned metals and minerals corporation in a class action litigation involving the extraterritorial application of U.S. antitrust laws;

-Amylin Pharmaceuticals, Inc., in bringing a claim against a former business partner alleging efforts to allocate a market for pharmaceuticals;
+- representing a pharmaceutical company in a claim against a former business partner alleging efforts to allocate a market for pharmaceuticals;

-In addition, Mr. Tepe advises clients on issues concerning patent and technology licensing and on developments in antitrust law that impact sectors of the economy where intellectual property rights play a leading role.
-He has authored articles commenting on such developments, including articles nominated for the Institute of Competition Law’s 2014 Antitrust Writing Awards.
-One of those articles, “Thoughts on Google’s FTC Settlement,” won Best Business Dominance Article and was co-authored with Alec Y. Chang, Matthew P. Hendrickson, Sharis A. Pozen and Steven C. Sunshine.
+In addition, Mr. Tepe advises clients on the antitrust implications of patent licensing, assertion and joint ventures.
+He has co-authored articles commenting on such developments, including articles nominated for the Institute of Competition Law’s 2014 Antitrust Writing Awards, where one of the articles, “Thoughts on Google’s FTC Settlement,” won Best Business Dominance Article.